zhutoutoutousan/A-study-note-as-a-beginner/_ENTRY.md

 [[_index_language]]

 # Renovation
+- 2022/3/23
+  - All terminology section shall be moved to Language_Translation section
 - Add a comment section for collecting user generated contents
   - https://meta.discourse.org/t/embedding-discourse-comments-via-javascript/31963/377
 - Establish an efficient workflow of diagram archive